yokoloko/merchant-api/README.md

 This project use api-platform intensively and is mainly inspired by it's skeleton.

-To start using this project `docker-compose up`
+To start using this project `make up`

 If you want to load the database ``cd api && make database && make fixtures`